ibm-cloud-docs/Backup/restore-OracleDB.md

 # Restoring Oracle DB
 {: #restoreOracleBackup}

-After backing up an Oracle database using the Oracle Plug-in, you can restore the database.
-An Oracle restore process is performed by a Database Administrator.
+After backing up an Oracle&reg; database using the Oracle&reg; Plug-in, you can restore the database.
+An Oracle&reg; restore process is performed by a Database Administrator.
 Briefly, the steps are:
 1. Shut down the database.
 2. Restore the files.
 3. If necessary, reset the control information for the database.